MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

 ### Step Three (optional): Reviewing Ingested Data

 It is possible that the data load will take some time.
 After successfully refreshing, the ingested data can be reviewed from the **Entities page** as shown below.
-For more information on the **Entity** page see [!INCLUDE [pm-entities](pm-entities.md)].
+For more information on the **Entity** page see [Data Manager: Entities](pm-entities.md).

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-entities-data.png "Data manager entities")